 Purchase once and enjoy for a year!
 Perfect for extended stays and return visits over the next 12 months.

 - Marina Towers Condominium Association - Resembling giant corn cobs, these twin towers are a distinctive part of Chicago’s skyline.
-They serve as a “city within a city,” offering amenities like a theatre, gym, pool, ice rink, bowling alley, 360-degree roof deck, and a marina.
+They serve as a “city within a city,” offering a theatre, gym, pool, ice rink, bowling alley, 360-degree roof deck, and a marina.

 - Reid Murdoch Building - Built in 1914, this building now houses the Encyclopedia Britannica headquarters.
-Though it may seem modest next to its newer counterparts, it offers a captivating glimpse into Chicago’s history.
+Though it may seem modest next to its modern counterparts, it offers a captivating glimpse into Chicago’s history.

-- The McCormick Bridgehouse & Chicago River Museum - This museum not only showcases exhibits about the city’s river and its importance but also provides stunning views of the river from its top floor.
+- The McCormick Bridgehouse & Chicago River Museum - This museum not only showcases exhibits about the city’s river and its importance but also provides stunning views of the river from the top floor.

 - Jay Pritzker Pavilion - Also known as Pritzker Pavilion or Pritzker Music Pavilion, this bandshell is located in Millennium Park in Chicago’s Loop community area.
 It sits on the south side of Randolph Street, east of the Chicago Landmark Historic Michigan Boulevard District.